-You must limit the narrative to five single-spaced pages.
-Do not include an executive summary, cover page, or a table of contents.
+You must limit the narrative to eight single-spaced pages.
+Do not include an executive summary, cover page, or table of contents.
 You may include images, charts, diagrams, footnotes, or endnotes if they fit within the page limit.
+Name the file narrative.pdf.